proenterprise/yeenvoice/docs/quotes.rst

 Below the quote data fields, you'll see a row of colorful buttons, giving you a range of options:

 - **Blue button – Download PDF**: Download the quote as a PDF file.
 You can then print or save to your PC or mobile device.
 - **Green button – Save Quote**: Save the last version of the quote.
-The data is saved in your Invoice Ninja account.
+The data is saved in your Yeenvoice account.
 You can return to the quote at any   time to continue working on it.
-- **Orange button – Email Quote**: Email the quote directly via the Invoice Ninja system to the email address specified for the client.
+- **Orange button – Email Quote**: Email the quote directly via the Yeenvoice system to the email address specified for the client.
 - **Gray button – More Actions**:

 Click on More Actions to open the following action list: